 How to cope with a catnapping baby

-Far from the glamorous connotation of stretching out like a snoozing cat in a puddle of sunshine, catnapping to a mother, can mean not enough sleep for your baby, it can mean frustration, it can mean skipping a shower, it can mean cold cups of tea, it can mean grouchiness and furrowed brows and tears.
+Far from the glamorous connotation of stretching out like a snoozing cat in a puddle of sunshine, catnapping usually means not enough sleep for your baby.
+For a parent, it can mean frustration, it can mean skipping a shower, it can mean cold cups of tea, it can mean grouchiness and furrowed brows and tears.

 So what, technically, is a catnap?
 Felines aside, catnapping in babies refers to them sleeping for only one sleep cycle at a time during the day.
 This will be between 35-45 minutes.
 Sound familiar?!